yee0802/auth-jwt/README.md

 3. Implement each of the empty functions inside `src/token.js`.
     - There are links to the relevant sections of documentation in the function comments, try to examine the example code if the descriptions are too difficult to grasp.
 4. Run `npx jasmine` to test your code.
 Feel free to look at the test suite inside `spec/token.spec.js`, but don't change anything in there.
+5. Answer the questions in the `questions/` directory

 ## Notes